 NOTE 3—A multi-link probe request can only solicit information of only one AP MLD and one or more APs affiliated with that MLD.

-NOTE 4—A multi-link probe response carries complete information for only one AP MLD and one or more APs affiliated with that MLD.
+NOTE 4—A multi-link probe response carries complete (#16087)profile for only one AP MLD and one or more APs affiliated with that MLD.

 NOTE 5—A non-AP STA affiliated with a non-AP MLD that receives such a multi-link probe response identifies that the Basic Multi-Link element in the frame, outside the Multiple BSSID element, corresponds to an AP MLD with which the AP corresponding to the nontransmitted BSSID is affiliated with based on the presence of the AP MLD ID subfield.

+NOTE 6—The information of the AP corresponding to the non-transmitted BSSID is included in the corresponding Nontransmitted BSSID Profile subelement of the Multiple BSSID element in the multi-link probe response, .